2022 Spring Swim Camp Series

 1400 W Northwest Hwy, Palatine, IL 60067

-Fitter & Faster is coming to Palatine for two, 2-day swim camps in March & April, 2022!
+Fitter & Faster is coming to Palatine for a 2-day swim camps on April 23 & 24 , 2022!
 SAVE when you purchase a 2-day swim camp “Bundle” based on your swimmer’s age group!

 Comprehensive Freestyle Racing Camp – April 23 & 24, 2022

 -> DAY 2: Freestyle Racing & Training Skills

 ***BONUS SESSION ADDED FOR APRIL’S CAMP